serenity-js/serenity-js/documentation/website/src/support.md

 ## Sponsoring

-If you feel like Serenity/JS has made your life a little bit easier, please consider joining those [amazing people](/community/sponsors.html) in sponsoring this project on Github.
+If you feel like Serenity/JS has made your life a little bit easier, please consider joining [these amazing people](/community/sponsors.html) in sponsoring this project on Github.
 Even a small donation goes a long way and helps secure development time to bring new features, bug fixes, and tutorials to the Serenity/JS community!

 <a class="github-button" href="https://github.com/sponsors/jan-molak" data-icon="octicon-heart" data-size="large" aria-label="Sponsor @jan-molak on GitHub">Sponsor</a>